 The true restaurant boom began in 2016, with nearly 40 restaurants opening their doors across the city.
 Chef Aaron Patin, formerly of SURG, took on the art of smoked meats with Iron Grate BBQ Co.
 Chefs Dan Van Rite (of Hinterland) and Daniel Jacobs (of Wolf Peach & Odd Duck) introduced the city to their take on Chinese-American and Asian-inspired fare at Dandan in the Third Ward.
 Third Coast Provisions reintroduced the city to opulent fine dining with an inspired seafood menu served up in an atmosphere that’s as comfortable as it is beautiful.

-Bartolotta’s alum Chef Evan Greenhalgh put his Internationally inspired cooking chops to work at Easy Tyger, the small plates spot focuses on an eclectic mix of Asian inspired dishes.
-Meanwhile, the owners of Movida branched out with Hotel Madrid, a dining destination which offers diners a simultaneously more rustic and upscale view of Spanish cuisine.
+Bartolotta’s alum Chef Evan Greenhalgh put his internationally inspired cooking chops to work at Easy Tyger, the small plates spot focuses on an eclectic mix of Asian inspired dishes.
+Meanwhile, the owners of Movida branched out with Hotel Madrid, a dining destination which has continued to offer Milwaukee a modern view of Spanish cuisine.

 The ones that got away